The Deligne-Mumford operad as a trivialization of the circle action: Operads and topology

-the space of labeled rooted trees with vertices coloured by elements of $X_*$ and with $n\ge 0$ incoming half-edges.
-This carries a natural topology and splits as a disjoint union of topological spaces indexed by the elements of $\t{PlanarTree}_n$.
-We denote
+be the space of labeled rooted trees with vertices colored by elements of $X_*$ and with $n\ge 0$ incoming half-edges.
+This carries a natural topology and splits as a disjoint union of topological spaces indexed by the elements of $\t{Tree}_n$.
+Let

-the space of equivalence classes under the above equivalence relation, which again carries a natural topology and splits as a disjoint union of topological spaces indexed by the elements of $Tree_n$.
+be the space of equivalence classes under the above equivalence relation, which again carries a natural topology and splits as a disjoint union of topological spaces indexed by the elements of $Tree_n$.
 This is naturally a $\fS_n$-space under the action of the permutation group on labelings.

 \begin{definition} The spaces of operations in the \emph{free operad} $\t{Free}(X_*)$ are

 These form a topological operad with compositions, unit, and $\fS$-structure inherited from the operad $Tree$. \end{definition}